E01T/ncrypt-email/README.md

 refresh the page!”
 Again you can set you own message.
 There are two cases, the first is when cookies are disabled but JavaScript is enabled.
 The user will get a JavaScript alert box with the above mentioned message:
 ![](readme_images/cookie_alert.JPG)
 When I hovered over the Contact me link this alert message appeared.
 Of course the code is still in “raw” form:
 ![](readme_images/encrypted_email_address_contact_me.JPG)
 The e-mail address has not been revealed yet.
 If the user presses ok to close to alert box and clicks on the link it will go to this web page:
 ![](readme_images/enable_cookies.JPG)
 A page with the same message.
 The second case is when if both JavaScript and cookies are disabled.
 In this case, when the user clicks the link, the above mentioned web page will appear.
-    8. The final option is about hyperlinked emails that have some text like [Contact US](mailto:conctact@contactmail.all).
+    8. The final option is about hyperlinked emails, (it is related with the first option), that have some text like [Contact US](mailto:conctact@contactmail.all).
 By default if you hover over these emails the address will appear e.g. (conctact@contactmail.all).
 If you don’t want that, just uncheck the default option.

 5. Ncrypt Email Useful info:
 ![](readme_images/ncrypt_email_useful_info.JPG)